Egyptian Delta Light Railways

-In the eastern Nile delta, the government granted a concession in May 1896 to the Société des Chemins de Fer Agricoles de l’Est. The new company was financed by Austro-Hungarian and German partners.
+In the eastern Nile Delta, the government granted a concession in May 1896 to the Société Egyptienne des Chemins de Fer Agricoles de l’Est. The new company was financed by Austro-Hungarian and German partners.
 This company’s concession was transferred to the Société des Chemins de Fer Économiques de l’Est Égyptien in 1897.

-In1900, both concessions were bought by a third company, the Egyptian Delta Light Railways, based in London, England.
-The new company took over all previous narrow-gauge railway concessions in five governorates: Baheira, to the west of the Rosetta branch of the Nile; Gharbia, in the central Nile delta; and, to the east of the Damietta branch of the Nile, the more heavily-populated governorates of Al-Sharquiyyah (Sharkia), Al-Daqahliyyah (Dakhaliah), and Al-Qalyubiyyah (Kaliouba).
+In 1900, both concessions were bought by a third company, the Egyptian Delta Light Railways Ltd, registered in London, England on 4 March 1897.
+The new company took over all previous narrow-gauge railway concessions in five governorates: Baheira, to the west of the Rosetta branch of the Nile; Gharbia, in the central Nile Delta; and, to the east of the Damietta branch of the Nile, the more heavily populated governorates of Al-Sharquiyyah (Sharkia), Al-Daqahliyyah (Dakhaliah), and Al-Qalyubiyyah (Kaliouba).
 Under the new agreement, the Egyptian government retained a right to 40% of profits.
 The company undertook an obligation to open the completed railway network in all five governorates by April, 1902.

 Track, initially 30-pound rail, was laid to a minimum radius of 50 metres on main lines.
 (Track radius on the eastern network main lines was eventually extended to a minimum of 120 metres.)
-In the flat land of the Nile delta, maximum grades were kept to 1 in 150.
+In the flat land of the Nile Delta, maximum grades were kept to 1 in 150.
 Construction was slowed by the large number of grave sites that had to be avoided.
 Cuts up to 11 metres deep were constructed and two tunnels were built, each about 75 metres long, the first in Egypt.
 Double-track roadbed was 7.08 metres wide; single-track was 4 metres wide.
 The width of the loading gauge was 2.29 metres.
 An important characteristic of the network was the large number of swing bridges, 23 in all, over navigable waterways.
 The longest of these had a swing span of 24 metres.
 The company built maintenance shops at Damanhour, Mit Ghamr, and Tantah.